MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 ### Admin Frontend
-In this frontend application, the admins of our website can scrap new data and automatically retrain the machine learning models.
-First the admin has to choose which models to retrain.
-Then the user can click on the button.
-Now our backend scraps new data and combines it with our old dataset.
-Our models can now be retrained.
-When the retraining process is finished, we can decide which models have improved and which model is now the best model to predict the price.
-This application is separate from our user frontend, it's just for us to retrain and visualise the performance of our models.
+In this front-end application, the administrators of our website can scrap new data and automatically retrain the machine learning models.
+First the admin has to select which models to retrain.
+Then the user can click the button.
+Now the latest flat data from Würzburg is scraped from Immowelt and combined with the existing training data set.The models are then retrained with the updated and expanded training data.
+When the retraining process is complete, we can decide which models have improved and which model is now the best model for predicting price.
+This application is separate from our user front-end, it's just for us to retrain and visualise the performance of our models.

 **Link to demo video:**